11 January - 15 March 2022

 The applicant for the project grant must be a participant in a JPIAMR consortium, with 3–6 partners from at least 3 participating countries.
 You can see full eligibility requirements for the composition of the consortium in the call text on JPIAMR’s website External link, opens in new window..
 The time you set aside for the project (your activity level, that is the percentage of a full-time equivalent) must be suited to the task and its implementation throughout the grant period.

-Grants from the Swedish Research Council shall be administered by a Swedish HEI or another Swedish organisation that fulfils our criteria for administrating organisations Opens in new window..
-Your organisation must therefore be approved as an administrating organisation for you to apply.
+The applicant for a project grant must be an individual researcher together with their organisation (a Swedish HEI or another Swedish organisation that fulfils our criteria for administrating organisations for Swedish Research Council grants).
+For you to be eligible to apply, we must have approved your organisation as an administrating organisation.
 Please note therefore that Swedish researchers working for a company, for example, cannot be funded and may therefore not submit an application to the Swedish Research Council, even if they are part of a consortium application.
 The administrating organisation must sign the full application in Prisma no later than 7 calendar days after the deadline for this call.

 Number of applications and previous grants